-European Legislation

-Relevant European legislation includes the following:
+European Relevant European legislation includes the following: Legislation Directive 2012/27/EU of the European Parliament and of the Council on energy efficiency, amending Directives 2004/8/EC and 2006/32/EC; Directive (EU) 2018/2001 of the European Parliament and of the Council of 11 December 2018 on the promotion of the use of energy from renewable sources; Directive (EU) 2019/944 of the European Parliament and of the Council of 5 June 2019 on common rules for the internal market for electricity and amending Directive 2012/27/EU; Regulation (EU) 2019/943 of the European Parliament and of the Council of 5 June 2019 on the internal market for electricity; Commission Regulation (EU) 2015 / 1222 establishing a guideline on capacity allocation and congestion management (CACM);

+&lt;sup>18 Only the aspects of this directive that are transposed into local law apply in NI.
-- Directive 2012/27/EU of the European Parliament and of the Council on energy efficiency, amending Directives 2004/8/EC and 2006/32/EC; - Directive 2009/28/EU of the European Parliament and of the Council on the promotion of the use of energy from renewable sources; - Directive 2009/72/EC of the European Parliament and of the Council concerning common rules for the internal market in electricity; - Regulation (EC) No 714 / 2009 of the European Parliament and of the Council on conditions for access to the network for cross-border exchanges in electricity; - Commission Regulation (EU) 2015 / 1222 establishing a guideline on capacity allocation and congestion management (CACM); - Commission Regulation (EU) 543 / 2013 on submission and publication of data in electricity markets and amending Annex 1 to Regulation (EC) No 714 / 2009 of the European Parliament and of the Council; - Regulation (EU) No 1227 / 2011 of the European Parliament and of the Council on wholesale energy market integrity and transparency (REMIT); and - Commission Implementing Regulation No. 1348 / 2014 on data reporting implementing Article 8(2) and Article 8(6) of REMIT. - Commission Regulation (EU) 2017/1485 establishing a guideline on electricity transmission system operation; - Commission Regulation (EU) 2017/2195 establishing a guideline on electricity balancing; and - Commission Regulation (EU) 2017/2196 establishing a network code on emergency and restoration.

-The TSOs will have additional obligations under other EU network codes that have not yet been finalised and / or entered into force.
+Commission Regulation (EU) 543 / 2013 on submission and publication of data in electricity markets and amending Annex 1 to Regulation (EC) No 714 / 2009 of the European Parliament and of the Council; Regulation (EU) No 1227 / 2011 of the European Parliament and of the Council on wholesale energy market integrity and transparency (REMIT); and • Commission Implementing Regulation No. 1348 / 2014 on data reporting implementing Article 8(2) and Article 8(6) of REMIT.
+Commission Regulation (EU) 2017/1485 establishing a guideline on electricity transmission system operation (SOGL); Commission Regulation (EU) 2017/2195 establishing a guideline on electricity balancing (EBGL); and Commission Regulation (EU) 2017/2196 establishing a network code on emergency and restoration (NCER).
+The TSOs will have additional obligations under other EU Regulations or Directives that have not yet been finalised and / or entered into force.
 This BMPS will be updated from time to time in accordance with our Licences to reflect the TSOs' obligations.

-National Legislation

-Northern Ireland legislation includes the following:

-- SI 231 of 1992: The Electricity (Northern Ireland) Order 1992; - SR 198 of 2014: The Energy Efficiency Regulations; and - SR 385 of 2012: Electricity (Priority Dispatch) Regulations.

-Irish legislation includes the following:
+National Northern Ireland legislation includes the following: Legislation • SI 231 of 1992: The Electricity (Northern Ireland) Order 1992; SR 198 of 2014: The Energy Efficiency Regulations; and • SR 306 of 2020: Electricity (Priority Dispatch) Regulations.
+Irish legislation includes the following: S.I.

-S.I.
 No. 426/2014 - European Union (Energy Efficiency) Regulations 2014; S.I.
-No. 147/2011 - European Communities (Renewable Energy) Regulations 2011; S.I.
+No. 483/2014 - European Union (Renewable Energy) Regulations 2014; S.I.
 No. 60/2005 - European Communities (Internal Market in Electricity) Regulations 2005 (as amended); and S.I.
 No. 445/2000 - European Communities (Internal Market in Electricity) Regulations, 2000 (as amended).

-Regulatory Decisions Key SEM Committee Decisions include: SEM-11-105 Treatment of Price Taking Generation in Tie Breaks in Dispatch; SEM-11-062 Principles of Dispatch and the Design of the Market Schedule; SEM-15-065 Energy Trading Arrangement Detailed Design Market.
-SEM-17-020 Complex Bid Order Controls in the I-SEM Balancing Market; SEM-17-046 I-SEM Policy Parameters and Scheduling and Dispatch Parameters; and SEM-17-048 Balancing Market Principles Code of Practice Licences EirGrid Transmission System Operator Licence; EirGrid Market Operator Licence; SONI Transmission System Operator Licence; and SONI Market Operator Licence.
+Regulatory Key SEM Committee Decisions include: Decisions SEM-11-105 Treatment of Price Taking Generation in Tie Breaks in Dispatch; SEM-11-062 Principles of Dispatch and the Design of the Market Schedule; • SEM-15-065 Energy Trading Arrangement Detailed Design Market.
+SEM-17-020 Complex Bid Order Controls in the I-SEM Balancing Market; SEM-20-072 Decision Paper on Eligibility for Priority Dispatch Pursuant to Regulation (EU) 2019/943 SEM-21-088 I-SEM Policy Parameters and Scheduling and Dispatch Parameters; and SEM-17-048 Balancing Market Principles Code of Practice Key CRU and Utility Regulator Decisions include: Decision by the Ireland-and Northern Ireland Regulatory Authorities on the amended Synchronous Area Operational Agreement of Ireland and Northern Ireland and Load-Frequency Control Block Operational Agreement of Ireland and Northern Ireland Licences EirGrid Transmission System Operator Licence; EirGrid Market Operator Licence; SONI Transmission System Operator Licence; and SONI Market Operator Licence.
 Codes EirGrid Grid Code; SONI Grid Code; and Trading and Settlement Code.